archiveberry/pluschat-workskin/README.md

 ## Closing

-I believe that is all of the info I have to give you, although I am readily available to contact on [twitter](https://x.com/neulbubble), and will even turn on public dms for a week or two in case you want to ask me about something (scary) (anything for you guys).
+I believe that is all of the info I have to give you, although I am available to contact on [twitter](https://x.com/neulbubble), and will even turn on public dms for a week or two in case you want to ask me about something (scary) (anything for you guys).
 You can also reach me by commenting on the AO3 work for this skin!

 Please do not hesitate to reach out with questions/concerns/bugs!
 I am not always immediately available but I will be sure to get back to everyone as soon as possible :D